 How do we ensure Newmarket continues to be the best place to live and work in Canada?
 It starts with Awesome ideas.
 Enter the Awesome Foundation Newmarket, a group that provides monthly hassle-free micro grants to help bring those ideas to life.

 Rather than a charity, the Awesome Foundation is like a giving circle.
 Ten trustees give $100 of their own money each month to help an individual or group implement a great idea that helps people locally.
 At the Awesome Foundation Newmarket, we focus on ideas that benefit youth in Newmarket.

 We accept idea submissions from people of any age and with a variety of ideas.
 No idea is too small, and those that promote fun are as important as those with more serious focus.
 APPLY NOW

-L to R: Awesome trustees Tracy Macgregor Walter and Hollie Hoadley with winner Shanti Caswell and trustees Diane Farmer, Jackie Playter and Wasim Jarrah.
+L to R: Awesome trustees Wasim Jarrah, Jackie Playter and Hollie Hoadley with recipient Cynthia Crone and trustees Diane Farmer and David Faingold.

 There’s no doubt, kids benefit from outdoor time and a lot of great learning happens through play.
 With that in mind, we’re thrilled to congratulate Amanda Kennedy on receiving our latest Awesome Foundation